 The faculty of the Chemistry Department pursue research on a wide variety of projects.
-Students may choose to conduct research on computational chemistry, synthetic organic chemistry of natural products, synthesis and methodology developments, inorganic chemistry, the physical chemistry of membrane transport processes, development of analytical techniques using capillary electrophoresis, separation and ultratrace detection of biologically active molecules, colloid and interface science, and the control of microbial carbon metabolism.
+Students may choose to conduct research on computational chemistry, synthetic organic chemistry of natural products, synthesis and methodology developments, inorganic chemistry, the physical chemistry of membrane transport processes, development of analytical techniques using capillary electrophoresis, separation and ultratrace detection of biologically active molecules, and the control of microbial carbon metabolism.